Australorp vs Black Orpington – What is the Difference?

 When it comes to housing requirements, you may have to invest in a sizable coop of about four square feet of space because of their bulk size.
 Then install some roost bars measuring eight inches for each bird.
 If you have breeding hens in your coop, a 12 by 12-inch nesting box will do them justice.

-There is a thin line separating the Black Orpingtons and Austrolorps chicken breeds.
+There is a thin line separating the Black Orpingtons and Australorps chicken breeds.
 However, if you take a closer look, Black Orpingtons appear fuller with more plumage.

-Contrarily, Austrolorps have sleek and shiny feathers compared to the Black Orpingtons.
-Something else, while Austrolorps comes in various colors, the Black Orpingtons is purely black as the name dictates.
+Contrarily, Australorps have sleek and shiny feathers compared to the Black Orpingtons.
+Something else, while Australorps comes in various colors, the Black Orpingtons is purely black as the name dictates.